-- · review of public filings, in particular with respect of financial information contained therein;
+• review of public filings, in particular with respect of financial information contained therein;

-- policies and procedures in respect of financial and accounting matters, including related-party transactions;

-- external auditors;

-- internal controls and financial reporting;

-- · internal audit; and

-• ethical and legal compliance in respect of financial matters and risk management.
+- review our policies and business practices in respect of financial and accounting matters, including related-party transactions, financial controls and management reporting; - review and approve matters relating to and reports from external auditors; - in consultation with the external auditor, review the integrity of our financial reporting process and internal control structure; - review internal audit findings and matters relating to internal audit function and procedures; - review and approve our financial risk management programs, including our hedging programs; and - review matters relating to ethical and legal compliance in respect of our financial matters and review major financial audit and accounting related risks, including information security and cyber risks.

 The Audit Committee is empowered to instruct and retain independent counsel or other advisors, set the pay and compensation for any such advisors and communicate directly with the independent auditor, as it determines necessary to carry out its duties.
 We will pay the costs of such advisors.
 The Audit Committee also has oversight responsibility for our internal audit group and function, and reviews and assesses internal audit findings.
-Additional information relating to the Audit Committee is contained in our Annual Information Form for the year ended December 31, 2020, under the heading "Audit Committee" and in Appendix A thereto.
+Additional information relating to the Audit Committee is contained in our Annual Information Form for the year ended December 31, 2021, under the heading "Audit Committee" and in Appendix A thereto.